 Blink is the official fandom name of BLACKPINK.
 The name was created from the combination of Black and Pink.
 The group members themselves came up with the fandom name in late 2016.
 Their official lightstick is one of the most recognizable as it has two lit hearts on both sides.
 They might be the only Kpop fandom that can compete in terms of social media influence with ARMY.
-There is a reason why BLACKPINK is able to constantly break viewing records on YouTube.
+With Rose and Lisa coming out with their solo debuts in 2021, Blinks are sure to support them as well.
+There is a reason why BLACKPINK is able to constantly break viewing records on YouTube, their fandom is dedicated.

 EXO – EXO-L

 EXO has some of the strongest fans in all of Asia.
 Their official fandom was created in August of 2014 with the name EXO-L. The L stands for Love.
 EXO has been doing a great job of connecting with fans via social media even though they have not been very active the last few years.
 However, you can’t deny the passion of EXO-Ls.
 There was a clear example when EXO-L’s were able to create a light show that spelled out EXO WE ARE ONE at one of the concerts that took place in a stadium.
 It is one of the most impressive fan-choreographed showcases of all time.

 Twice fandom is called ONCE.
 The saying goes if you love us even once, we’ll repay you with Twice the love.
 The group promised to work hard so that you can look at them once, and fall in love with them Twice.
 Twice’s official lightstick is the candy bomb.
 When you go to a Twice concert you can’t miss their fans making visuals using these lightsticks.
 For Twice fans in Korea, they are called ONCE Candy, and for fans outside of Korea, they are called ONCE Jelly.
 2021 was a massive year for TWICE and expect bigger things in 2022.